Tips for Success Amid Stockpiles of Home Equity Wealth

 Simply put, more and more homeowners are preferring to simply stay put.
 This poses an interesting challenge for mortgage companies who struggle to conduct successful business in a slow market.

-Many of Monster Lead Group’s most recent projects have focused on helping mortgage clients find homeowners who are eager to tap into their equity through debt consolidation, reverse mortgages, HELOCs, and other loan options that can benefit consumers who have steadily stockpiled their equity wealth.
+Many of our most recent projects have focused on helping mortgage clients find homeowners who are eager to tap into their equity through debt consolidation, reverse mortgages, HELOCs, and other loan options that can benefit consumers who have steadily stockpiled their equity wealth.

 Pinpointing the Equity-Rich

 According to research, which looked at more than 150 million US properties, certain pockets of equity-rich homeowners exist according to factors like geographic location, home value, occupancy status, and length of ownership.

 So, in order for mortgage companies to strategically - and affordably - find these equity-rich pockets, the first step they have to take is to compile and filter as much data as they can.
 For example, equity-rich areas like Pittsburgh, Pennsylvania and Seattle, Washington may be worth more of a marketing investment than areas with a high prevalence of "seriously underwater" (i.e., a loan-to-value ratio of 50% or higher) properties.

 Ideally, a mortgage company could further refine their search in these equity-rich geographic areas by sorting through the data and identifying high-value properties (i.e., those with a market value of $750,000 or more).
 According to research, high-value homes have a much higher likelihood of being equity-rich than low-value homes.

 From there, a mortgage company could also consider factors like occupancy status and length of ownership.
 The ability to access and analyze these types of details could take a mortgage organization one step closer to closing more loans, even in a challenging market.